 Anchor 1 Grade 8 DA:Cr1.1.8 a.
 Implement movement from a variety of stimuli (for example, music, observed dance, literary forms, notation, natural phenomena, personal experience/recall, current news or social events) to develop dance content for an original dance study or dance. b.
 Identify and select personal preferences to create an original dance study or dance.
 Use genre-specific dance terminology to articulate and justify choices made in movement development to communicate intent.
+Anchor 2 Grade 8 DA:Cr2.1.8 a.
+Collaborate to select and apply a variety of choreographic devices and dance structures to choreograph an original dance study or dance with a clear artistic intent.
+Articulate the group process for making movement and structural choices. b.
+Define and apply artistic criteria to choreograph a dance that communicates personal or cultural meaning.
+Discuss how the criteria clarify or intensify the meaning of the dance.
 Anchor 3 Grade 8 DA:Cr3.1.8 a.
 Revise choreography collaboratively or independently based on artistic criteria, self-reflection, and the feedback of others.
 Articulate the reasons for choices and revisions and explain how they clarify and enhance the artistic intent. b.
 Experiment with aspects of a recognized system to document a section of a dance by using words, symbols, or media technologies.

 Anchor 4 Grade 8 DA:Pr4.1.8 a.
 Sculpt the body in space and design body shapes in relation to other dancers, objects, and environment.
-Use focus of eyes during complex floor and air patterns or direct and indirect pathways. b.
-Analyze and select metric, kinetic, and breath phrasing and apply appropriately to dance phrases.
-Perform dance phrases of different lengths that use various timings within the same section.
-Use different tempi in different body parts at the same time. c.
+Use focus of eyes during complex floor and air patterns or direct and indirect pathways. c.
 Direct energy and dynamics in such a way that movement is textured.
 Incorporate energy and dynamics to technique exercises and dance performance.
 Use energy and dynamics to enhance and project movements.

-Anchor 5 Grade 8 DA:Pr5.1.8 a.
-Embody technical dance skills (for example, functional alignment, coordination, balance, core support, clarity of movement, weight shifts, flexibility/range of motion) to replicate, recall, and execute spatial designs and musical or rhythmical dance phrases.
-Anchor 7 Grade 8 DA:Re7.1.8 a.
-Describe, demonstrate, and discuss patterns of movement and their relationships in dance in context of artistic intent. b.
+Anchor 5 Grade 8 a.
+Embody technical dance skills (for example, functional alignr coordination, balance, core support, clarity of movement, weig flexibility/range of motion) to replicate, recall, and execute spadesigns and musical or rhythmical dance phrases.
+Anchor 7 DA:Re7.1.8 a.
+Describe, demonstrate, and discuss patterns of movement and their relationships in dance in context of artistic intent.
+Grade 8 DA.NE7.1.0 b.
 Explain how the elements of dance are used in a variety of genres, styles, or cultural movement practices to communicate intent.
 Use genre-specific dance terminology.
+Anchor 8 Grade 8 DA:Re8.1.8 a.
+Select a dance and explain how artistic expression is achieved through relationships among the elements of dance, use of body, dance technique, and context.
+Cite evidence in the dance to support your interpretation, using genre specific dance terminology.